Juyeong-Byeon/data-in-globe/README.md

-# `data-in-globe` - TypeScript State Management Library
+# `data-in-globe` - Javascript State Management Library

-`data-in-globe` is an open-source TypeScript library for managing global state in React applications.
+`data-in-globe` is an open-source javascript library for managing global state in React applications.
 It provides a simple and efficient way to share and manage application state across components.

 ## Installation